The company revolutionizing the American healthcare industry uses Alpha to gain empathy for consumers and bring desperately-needed products to market.

 “Alpha really represents a unified product management approach given that they work with so many different organizations.
 They bring a way to easily start the conversation and start the cultural change.
 All of those lessons learned and best practices come with the product itself.
 I think that’s incredibly important for this day and age.”

-With Alpha, Aetna’s digital teams are optimizing various product KPIs, like usability and usage.
-More importantly for the future of the organization, Nwokah’s team partners with Alpha to set the standard for a better way to work and create value for the market on a consistent basis.
+With Alpha, Aetna’s digital teams are optimizing various product Key Performance Indicators, such usability and usage.
+More importantly for the future of the organization, Nwokah’s team partners with Alpha to set the standard for a better way to work and meet the needs of consumers and accelerate innovation.